HMS Indomitable (1907): Construction and service history

 She was built by Fairfield Shipbuilding & Engineering at Govan.
 She was laid down on 1 March 1906 and launched on 16 March 1907.
 She was commissioned on 25 June 1908 before she was fully complete to carry the Prince of Wales to Canada.

-Immediately after commissioning, Indomitable embarked the Prince of Wales (soon to be King George V) for the City of Quebec Tercentenary celebration.
+Immediately after commissioning, Indomitable embarked the Prince of Wales (soon to be King George V) for the Quebec Tercentenary celebration.
 On her return voyage, "…her average was a fraction below 25 knots, almost equalling the record for an Atlantic crossing of 25.08 knots, set by the liner RMS Lusitania".
 She returned on 10 August and was immediately returned to her builders for final completion.
 She was assigned to the Nore Division of the Home Fleet on 28 October and assigned to the 1st Cruiser Squadron (CS) in March 1909.
 She became the flagship of Rear-Admiral S. Colville, commanding the 1st CS, on 26 July.
 She was refitted several times between 1910 and 1913 before she was transferred to the Mediterranean on 27 August 1913 to form the 2nd Battlecruiser Squadron (BCS) with her sister ship Invincible.
 She was slightly damaged in a collision in Stokes Bay with the minelayer C4 on 17 March 1913.
 She was refitting in Malta in July 1914 when the deepening crisis forced the Navy to cut short her refit.